WBJEE 2026 Eligibility, Syllabus & Preparation Strategy

 Number of Attempts | No limit |

-Accepted Boards | All recognised boards (CBSE, ISC, WBCHSE, NIOS, etc.) |
+Accepted Boards | All recognized boards (CBSE, ISC, WBCHSE, NIOS, etc.) |

-Medical Fitness | Required for admission, the candidate must be physically fit |
+Medical Fitness | Required for admission; the candidate must be physically fit |

 TFW Scheme Eligibility | WB domicile + annual family income ≤ ₹2.5 lakh |